 Edge Integrate is only available for organizations whose portals are supported by Cornerstone.
 For these portals, Edge Integrate is automatically enabled.
 For organizations that are supported by a Cornerstone reseller, Edge Integrate is disabled and it is not available.

-Upon release, the Edge Marketplace - Manage and Edge Integrations - Manage permissions are automatically added to the default System Administrator role.
+The Edge Marketplace - Manage and Edge Integrations - Manage permissions are automatically added to the default System Administrator role.

-For organizations that have a previous integration that is now offered as an Edge Ready integration, such as WebEx or Adobe Connect, the integration appears as Purchased in the Marketplace, and administrators can update the integration settings via Integrations.
+For organizations that have a previous integration that is now offered as an Edge integration, such as WebEx or Adobe Connect, the integration appears as Purchased in the Marketplace, and administrators can update the integration settings via Integrations.
 When the organization's contract ends, the organization must accept the new recurring fee for the integration in order to continue using it.

 - Marketplace (Edge) - The Marketplace service enables administrators to conveniently browse and discover all available integrations and purchase or try the desired integrations.